Necromanticz/Necromanticz/README.md

-call Me FL4K if you wanna , I'm a synpath and a copinglinker
+Aorta or FL4K if you wanna .
+I'm a synpath and a copinglinker

-I'll be moving around the map fairly often , 18+ server only
+I'll be moving around the map fairly often
 on offline mode roughly 75% of the time

 that being said,